LocateIT/trends.earth/docs/source/about/general_info.rst

 in the webinars and workshops held by the ...
 Land Degradation Monitoring Project have been critical to the development of the tool.

-... provided input on the implementation of the SDG 15.3 and LDN indicators in |trends.earth|, on the structure of the tool, and on the UNCCD reporting process, and also provided early input and testing of the tool.
+... provided input on the implementation of the SDG 15.3 and LDN indicators in LDMS, on the structure of the tool, and on the UNCCD reporting process, and also provided early input and testing of the tool.